sourc3array/808TK/README.md

   - **CYMBALS**: Crash and Crash (Alt)
   - **PERCUSSION**: Clave and Maracas (FX)

-Multiple sound layers per pad with independent volume controls enable you to blend sounds to create unique sonic textures.
+Multiple sound layers per pad with independent volume controls enable you to blend samples for each pad and dial in your perfect sound.
 Each drum pad contains multiple velocity layers to provide clean, saturated and driven variations for each sound.
-Round-robin sampling and non-linear sound design keep beats from sounding robotic.
+Round-robin sampling and non-linear sound design keep your beats from sounding robotic.
 Switches provide a Loose/Tight option for the Hi-Hats and a Fast/Slow release option for the Cymbals.

 ***